chungvuiloong/portfolio/README.md

 At the moment, I am studying via Xamk, Metroplia and also Laurea for any coding or IT related courses.

+I dabble in coding with several projects and hope to work with you coders!!

 ## My completed studies so far

 ### Xamk